txtatech/d2r-jsonmerge/README.md

 It is recommended to test the scripts on a smaller dataset or use appropriate filtering to merge specific files before attempting to merge a large number of files.

+Both scripts may also generate errors which can be ignored and the process will finish executing as intended.

 ## Dependency Note

 The provided scripts (`jsonmerge_json.py` and `jsonmerge_txt.py`) have no external dependencies or additional packages required.
 They utilize built-in Python modules, such as `os`, `shutil`, and `json` (only for `json_merge.py`), which are part of the Python Standard Library.